 How to use the hard shoulder

-- Pull onto the hard shoulder if you can’t make it to a service station – try to stop near an emergency SOS phone if you can;
+- Try to stop near an emergency SOS phone if you can;

 - Park as far to the left as possible, with your wheels turned AWAY from traffic;

-- Get out of your car from the LEFT PASSENGER DOOR and stand on the verge, as far away from the traffic as possible;
+- Get out of your car from the LEFT PASSENGER DOOR and stand behind a safety barrier if possible or as far away from the traffic as you can;

 - Stay behind the barrier, as far away from traffic as possible.